Associate/Assistant Professor in Satellite Remote Sensing – Chalmers University of Technology, Sweden

 The successful applicant will be expected to contribute significantly to the development of new satellite instruments and Earth observation methodologies, with a particular emphasis on applications related to air quality monitoring.
 This includes both hardware and algorithm development for atmospheric data retrieval from space.

-Join Chalmers University of Technology in shaping the future of environmental monitoring.
+environmental monitoring.
 This prestigious faculty role in satellite remote sensing focuses on Earth observation and instrument development, especially for air quality applications.
 Conduct cutting-edge research, mentor PhD students, and collaborate globally to advance atmospheric science and sustainability.

 Research Emphasis